Most AI pilots look great in a demo. The model performs, stakeholders nod, and then nothing ships.

 5. What infrastructure dependencies does your build create?
 You want agnostic architecture.
 If the answer involves deep coupling to a single cloud provider's ML toolchain, ask what the migration cost would be if you needed to switch.

 Evaluate partners across four areas: production track record, infrastructure ownership, specialist depth, and post-deployment accountability.
-Weaknesses in the last two often surface after launch — when models need monitoring, retraining, and iteration in real operational conditions.

 A machine learning development company designs, builds, and deploys end-to-end ML systems across the full lifecycle - including data pipelines, model development, production deployment, monitoring, and retraining.
 These firms deliver complete machine learning solutions, not just experimental prototypes, and ensure systems are aligned with real business needs once in production.